-TIP: If you’re currently getting Tax Credits and are going to make a new claim for Universal Credit then understanding what’s different will help you ensure you claim is a success.
+TIP: If you’re currently getting Tax Credits and are going to make a new claim for Universal Credit then understanding what’s different will help you ensure your claim is a success.

-NOTE: If you have capital/savings of £16,000 or more, then you will not be entitled to Universal Credit and if you make a claim your Tax Credits will stop and you may not be able to get back on them!
+NOTE: If you have capital/savings of £16,000 or more, then you will not be entitled to Universal Credit and if you make a claim any Tax Credits you are currently receiving will stop and you may not be able to get back on them!

 What’s different about UC?

 Universal Credit works differently from the benefits it is replacing and it’s important to know the differences.

 The biggest differences are:

 - You will need to make and maintain your claim online.

 See How do I claim? for more information.

 - It doesn’t matter whether you are in work or not – it’s there to top up your income and help you pay your essential bills.